Culture of Belfast: Literature

 Belfast has been home to a number of significant, novelists, poets and playwrights.
 C. S. Lewis, author of The Chronicles of Narnia, was born in Belfast as were Brian Moore, Bernard MacLaverty, Glenn Patterson and Robert McLiam Wilson.
 Poet Louis MacNeice was born in the city.
 Seamus Heaney, Paul Muldoon, Michael Longley and Ciarán Carson were poet participants in The Belfast Group.
 Contemporary poets writing in and about Belfast would include Leontia Flynn, Medbh McGuckian and Sinéad Morrissey.

 History Hub Ulster is a research group, news blog, video creator, archivist, content writer and book publisher based in Belfast, that hold events involving local history.

+Museums

+The Ulster Museum which is located in Queen’s Quarter next to Botanic Gardens is the largest multidisciplinary museum in Northern Ireland.
+It features a 70-million-year-old dinosaur skeleton, an ancient Egyptian mummy and treasures from the Spanish Armada.
+It also showcases Game of Thrones and it's videography in Northern Ireland.

+In East Belfast, the Museum of Orange Heritage is located at Schomberg House on the Cregagh Road, which functions as the headquarters of the Grand Orange Lodge of Ireland.
+Opened in 2015, the museum features a replica lodge room, interactive drumming and clothing displays, and an extensive collection of historical artifacts dating back to the 1689 Glorious Revolution.
+It is also the location of the Orange Order's newspaper, The Orange Standard.

+The Titanic Museum, known as Titanic Belfast, is located within Titanic Quarter, Queen's Island.
+It goes over Belfast's industrial era and trade, and the tragic sinking of the Titanic.
+Berthed directly outside is the SS Nomadic, the last remaining White Star Line vessel.